Top 10 Tips – Rapeseed Oil

 - Remember all oils are 99% fat so use sparingly.
 One tablespoon of vegetable oil provides approximately 99 calories.

-- Most vegetable oils in the UK are made using rapeseed oil.
+- A lot of vegetable oil is made using rapeseed oil.
 So you don’t need to buy an expensive oil to reap the benefits.
 Look for rapeseed oil on the ingredients label.

 - Sprinkle rapeseed oil on your pizza before cooking it in the oven, or drizzle over pasta for great flavour and texture.